 Upon detection of a Serial Bus reset, recipient(s) shall discard all link fragments of all partially reassembled IP datagrams and sender(s) shall discard all not yet transmitted link fragments of all partially transmitted IP datagrams.

 7. ADDRESS RESOLUTION PROTOCOL (ARP)

 ARP requests and responses shall be transmitted by the same means as broadcast IP datagrams.
-The data payload of An ARP request/response is 56 octets and shall conform to the format illustrated below.
+An ARP request/response is 56 octets and shall conform to the format illustrated below.